 By engaging openly with communities we are able to identify how and where we can bring sustainable benefits.
 We do this in many ways: by creating new jobs, encouraging local businesses to be a part of our supply chain, and providing useful skills training for people.

 Our work in communities is aligned to our strategic community development themes of improving access to energy, supporting young businesses to grow, and improving road safety.
-In 2014, we invested around $160 million in voluntary social projects worldwide.
-In addition, we invested more than $100 million in projects agreed in our operating contracts.
+In 2015, we invested around $122 million in voluntary social projects worldwide.
+In addition, we invested around $97 million in projects agreed in our operating contracts.